bovigo/assert/README.md

 _Available since release 1.6.0_

-Expectations can be used to check that a specific piece of code does or does not throw an exception.
+Expectations can be used to check that a specific piece of code does or does not throw an exception or trigger an error.
 It can also be used to check that after a specific piece of code ran assertions are still true, despite of whether the code in question succeeded or not.

 ### Expectations on exceptions

-Note: since release 2.1.0 it is also possible to use expectations with `Error`.
+Note: since release 2.1.0 it is also possible to use expectations with `\Error`.

 Check that a piece of code, e.g. a function or method, throws an exception:
 ```php